James K. Haygood Jr.: Mayor of Auburn

 Haygood was first elected mayor in 1968, defeating the then-incumbent G.H.
 Wright.
 In 1969, he allowed the city to purchase radio slots for the purpose of announcing municipal bond referendums.
 In 1972, he received the most votes in the first round.
 In the runoff, he was reelected after defeating Wright in a runoff by over two hundred votes.
-The same year, he presented silver chaffing dishes to the wives of Pat Sullivan and Terry Beasley.
+The same year, he presented silver chafing dishes to the wives of Pat Sullivan and Terry Beasley.

 In 1973, he made George Wallace and Lurleen Wallace honorary citizens of Auburn during an appreciation dinner.

 During his time as mayor, he associated with many projects.
 In 1975, he oversaw the extension of the Auburn University Regional Airport.
 In April 1975, he criticized the private garbage collection system that Auburn used at that time.
 In 1976, he helped oversee the construction of the Alabama State Department of Agriculture and Industries laboratory on the Auburn University campus.